Rent Of Human Bondage (1934)

 08/10/2022

 This is the role Bette Davis went to war with Warner Brothers to get, and which made her a star.
-It's Davis in the days of the bleached hairdo; she plays a Cockney waitress who cruelly breaks the inoffensive student (Leslie Howard) who is in love with her.
-Mildred doesn't care about Philip, but she humiliates him because she has the power and it is in her nature
+She is a Cockney waitress who cruelly breaks the inoffensive student (Leslie Howard) who is in love with her.
+She doesn't care, but humiliates him because she has the power and it is in her nature

-He is obsessed and would rather have her spite than nothing.
+And he would rather have her spite than nothing.
 It's a psychosexual power game.
-The adaptation was compromised because of censorship.
-So, Mildred dies of poverty and TB, while in the book she becomes a sex worker and contracts syphilis.
+The adaptation was compromised by censorship.
+So, Mildred dies of poverty and TB- in the book she is a sex worker who contracts syphilis.
 The difficulty of condensing an epic meditative novel into an 82m melodrama would have meant trade-offs anyway.
-It's still a transgressive film.
+It's still transgressive.

-Philip is a medical student, but as he falls under Mildred's spell, anatomy begins to seem alien and meaningless.
-His physical injury (he has a deformed foot) has marked him as a victim and is a symbol of his emotional inferiority.
+Howard is studying anatomy.
+His own physical injury (he has a deformed foot) has marked him as a victim and is a symbol of his emotional inferiority.
 She is inarticulate and ordinary but has a sexual charisma that prevails.
-There is nothing else quite as extreme as this in thirties cinema, even precode.
+There is nothing else quite as extreme as this in thirties Hollywood, even precode.
 Her death scene is phenomenal.

 Davis is astonishing.
-Her accent isn't like any you've heard before.
-She is raw and wild, but this is one of her best performances.
-Howard is too old, though excellent, but Bette is dominant, as she should be.
+Her accent is a disaster.
+She is raw and wild, but this is one of her stand out performances.
+Howard is fine, though too old.
+But Bette is dominant, as she should be.
 It's like watching a sadistic, predatory creature torment its victim.
-It's not a realistic portrayal, it's more than that: it's horrifying and among the great performances of the decade.
+It's not a realistic portrayal, it's far more than that: it's horrifying and among the greatest performances of the decade.

 0 out of 0 members found this review helpful.